facelessuser/pyspelling/docs/src/markdown/index.md

 ### Filters

-Some times your may want to take a buffer and run it through a filter.
-Filters operate directly on a text buffer returning the altered text.
+Some times your may want to take a buffer and run it through a filter or filters.
+Filters operate directly on a text buffer returning the altered text and can be chained together.
+Each filter takes the text from the previous, alters it, and passes it on to the next.

 Let's say you had some Markdown files and wanted to convert them to HTML, and then filter out specific tags.
-You could configure your task with the Markdown filter followed by the HTML filter:
+You could just use the Markdown parser and then filter it through the HTML filter, but to illustrate filter chaining, we'll parse the file as text, and then run it through the markdown filter followed by the HTML filter that will return the content of the tags (and selected attributes) excluding certain selectors.

 ```yaml